 What happens if I am quarantined by a doctor or public health official or am locked down, but I’m nearing the maximum number of days eligible for coverage while out-of-country?

-This applies as long as you are under quarantine/locked down – whether you have been diagnosed or not, and have not been out of the country for more than the maximum number of days allowed by your plan, as of March 19.
+This applies as long as you are under quarantine/locked down – whether you have been diagnosed or not, and have not been out of the country for more than the maximum number of days allowed by your plan.
 Coverage is based on the specific terms of your plan/policy.

-The Government of Canada issued a Level 3 global travel advisory to avoid all non-essential travel outside of Canada and has advised Canadians to return home as soon as possible.
+The Government of Canada has continued to maintain a Level 3 global travel advisory to avoid all non-essential travel outside of Canada.
+Visit the Government of Canada’s website for the latest travel advice.

 If you are a member of an employee group benefits plan, your plan does not provide Trip Cancellation.